-In response to interest expressed by families, we offer workshops on homework, curriculum, assessment standards, Paul Cuffee's performance on statewide tests, Title 1 services, selecting a high school, middle school transition, summer camps, nutrition, child development and parenting issues.
+In response to interest expressed by families, we offer workshops on topics such as homework, curriculum, assessment standards, Paul Cuffee's performance on statewide tests, Title 1 services, Kindergarten, Middle and Upper school transition, summer camps, nutrition, child development and parenting issues such as college and career readiness and social media safety, financial aid, and computer literacy classes.
 Child care and food are usually provided to allow families to participate, and meetings are scheduled to coincide with after school pick up times to accommodate the schedules of working families.

-We continually seek adult education opportunities through community based organizations and share the information with our families through the parent newsletter entitled The Cuffee Connection.
+We continually seek adult education opportunities through community based organizations and share the information with our families through multiple media.